 Who are you?

-I’m Jackson Upperco, a 24-year-old graduate of Boston University’s Film & Television program, currently pursuing an MFA degree in Writing for Screen & Television at the University of Southern California.
+I’m Jackson Upperco, a 27-year-old graduate of Boston University’s Film & Television program with a subsequent MFA degree in Writing for Screen & Television from the University of Southern California.
 I once had a Gilligan’s Island themed birthday party and made my friends act out an episode (“Goodbye Island” from Season One); I played Mr. Howell.
 Prior to the event, I wrote to Sherwood Schwartz asking for scripts from the unproduced fourth season.
 He sent autographed photos of the cast instead — one of those currently hangs in my L.A. apartment.

 Why do you write this blog?